frontendnetwork/SCSS-Scratch/README.md

 # SCSS Scratch
-SCSS Scratch combines the idea of [barebones](https://github.com/nothingrandom/barebones) with SCSS and folders, which can be used for the structure of further projects.
+SCSS Scratch is a Barebones-Structure/starting-point for bigger SASS-projects.

-### Instructions
+## Instructions
-**Note:** This is **not** recommended for production use, as the folder-structure is adjusted to my projects.

 Clone this repository with: